 Moms Clean Air Force Ohio hosted a rally to thank Senator Brown for his commitment to vote no on Scott Pruitt’s nomination to head EPA.

-Moms Clean Air Force Ohio attended Earth Stewardship Celebration Kick off.
+Moms Clean Air Force Ohio attended the Earth Stewardship Celebration Kickoff.

 Moms Clean Air Force Ohio joined the Richland County Environmental Stewardship Committee.

-Moms Clean Air Force Ohio field consultant, Laura Burns traveled to DC with her children to meet with her Senators to express why the nomination of Scott Pruitt to head EPA is concerning for Ohioans.
+Moms Clean Air Force Ohio field organizer Laura Burns traveled to DC with her children to meet with her senators to express why the nomination of Scott Pruitt to head EPA is concerning for Ohioans.
 Later in the month, Laura attended Scott Pruitt’s EPA nomination committee hearing in DC.

 Moms Clean Air Force Ohio attended a Senate Energy and Natural Resources Committee hearing on SB 320.

-Moms Clean Air Force Ohio was represented at the CAC Thought Leaders Forum at Ohio State University with speakers from Ohio State’s Byrd Polar Climate and Research Center, and public health speaker from OSU.
+Moms Clean Air Force Ohio was represented at the CAC Thought Leaders Forum at Ohio State University with speakers from Ohio State’s Byrd Polar Climate and Research Center and a public health speaker.

 Moms Clean Air Force Ohio attended the Ohio EPA Rover Pipeline hearing in Wooster.

 Moms Clean Air Force Ohio hosted a GOTV breakfast at the NC State Urban Center in Mansfield.

 Moms Clean Air Force Ohio hosted a Play-In for Climate Action in Mansfield.